WeismanGitHub/18th-Birthday-Countdown-Site/README.md

 # 18th-Birthday-Countdown-Site
 This is my first project with React.
 I used Express for the backend.
 I recognize that the frontend is messy and kinda unclean, but I think it's good enough for a small project like this.
-On to bigger, better things!
+On to bigger, better things.

 Check it out here: https://18th-birthday-countdown.weisman.repl.co/